OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     });
     ```

 Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Shift+Up arrow key** and **Ctrl+Shift+Down arrow key**.
-This is the same behavior as shown in the [Add keyboard shortcuts to an Office Add-in tutorial](../tutorials/keyboard-shortcuts-tutorial.md).
+This is the same behavior as shown in the [Add keyboard shortcuts to an Office Add-in tutorial](../tutorials/keyboard-shortcuts-tutorial.md) and the [sample excel keyboard shortcuts add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts).

-An example of a simple add-in that uses several custom keyboard shortcuts is at [excel-keyboard-shortcuts](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts).
+## Using shortcuts when the focus is in the taskpane
+Currently, the keyboard shortcuts for an Office add-in can only be invoked when the user's focus is in the worksheet.
+When the user's focus is inside the Office add-in taskpane, none of the add-in's shortcuts will be invoked.
+As a workaround, the add-in is able to create their own keyboard handler that can invoke certain actions when the user's focus is inside of the add-in UI (such as the task pane).

 ## Using key combinations that are already used by Office or another add-in